 No. Each company has broad latitude in deciding how much of its resources will be dedicated to fraud prevention.
 However, companies must justify the adequacy of these resources.

 What is meant by the vulnerability of an insurer?

-Vulnerability means the risk of potential loss from fraud, which varies from company to company.
+Vulnerability means the exposure to potential loss from fraud.
 It is an important factor for insurers to consider when preparing a Fraud Prevention Plan.
 For example, strict underwriting guidelines coupled with thorough investigations of all policy applicants will decrease vulnerability.

-Are an insurers Fraud Prevention Plan or Fraud Detection and Procedures Manual subject to New York States Freedom of Information Act?
+Are Fraud Prevention Plans or Fraud Detection and Procedures Manuals subject to New York State Freedom of Information Act?

-No. Section 409(e) of the New York Insurance Law states that "Any plan, the information contained therein, or correspondence related thereto, or any other information furnished pursuant to this section shall be deemed to be a confidential communication and shall not be open for review or be subject to a subpoena except by court order or by request from any law enforcement agency or authority."
+No. Section 409(e) of the New York Insurance Law states that fraud prevention plans and related information and correspondence are confidential communication and not open for review or subject to a subpoena except by court order or by request from any law enforcement agency or authority.